 - What are your project settings?
 Check the Bit depth and the Sample Rate in your project.
 It’s a good idea to use higher Bit depth on render, but is important that you don’t use a different Sample Rate.

 You’re ready to go!

-If this warning shows up in the Preview, your track has a kind of distortion called clipping.
-This happens when the signal tries to go over 0dB (the max level) and then gets literally cut, producing an undesirable sound.
+If this warning shows up in the Preview, your track has a kind of distortion called “clipping”.
+This happens when the signal tries to go over the max level, which is 0dB, and gets literally cut, producing an undesirable sound.